LayerNext/layernext-docker-image-deploy/DEPLOYMENT.md

   - ELT_API_SECRET
 - Set `eltConnectionStatus` to `creation_required` and restart the Docker container.
 - Remove the existing tenant dataset in Google BigQuery (required to avoid errors during initial data sync).

+### ELT-CP (branch: queue-handling)

+- Need to run this project in production CMS server

 ### Chat App